In May 2018, the Mitsubishi Electric Group signed the UN Global Compact (UNGC) aimed at promoting CSR activities based on international norms.

 Mitsubishi Electric was selected as a constituent of the S&P/JPX Carbon Efficient Index designed to measure the performance of companies by focusing on the level of carbon efficiency (carbon emissions per sales).
 The Index, which is constructed by S&P Dow Jones Indices, is based on carbon emission data by Trucost, which assesses risks relating to climate change, natural resource constraints, and broader environmental, social, and governance factors.
 The index has also been adopted as an investment outlet by GPIF.

-Mitsubishi Electric has received Eruboshi from the Ministry of Health, Labour and Welfare as an outstanding enterprise in promoting women’s participation and career advancement.
+Mitsubishi Electric has received Eruboshi (Grade 2) from the Ministry of Health, Labour and Welfare as an outstanding enterprise in promoting women’s participation and career advancement.